Nikolas Nicolaou

-Nikolas Nicolaou (Νικόλας Νικολάου; born May 10, 1979 in Nicosia) is a retired Cypriot football defender, who played for Olympiakos Nicosia.
+Nikolas Nicolaou (Νικόλας Νικολάου; born May 10, 1979, in Nicosia) is a retired Cypriot football defender, who played for Olympiakos Nicosia.
 He was the captain of Olympiakos Nicosia and also assistant manager of the club in 2014.
 He took over as coach of the U21 team in the 2016-2017 season when he retired from the first team.
 On 24 July 2016 he also took over as caretaker manager of the first team of Olympiakos Nicosia until 12 August 2016, following the mutually agreed termination with Chrysis Michael.
+In May 2024 he took over as the manager of Olympiakos Nicosia signing a one a one plus one year contract, with the target to return the club to the top Division.

 For the year 2013-2014, he was voted as one of the best defenders in the Cypriot Second Division B1.